hasinhayder/hydra/README.md

 }
 ```

-Notice that user has a `Roles` array and the role with id 3 is not present in this array.
+Notice that the user has a `Roles` array, and the role with id 3 is not present in this array.

-For any unsuccsesful attempt or wrong token, you will receive a 401 error response.
+For any unsuccessful attempt or wrong token, you will receive a 401 error response.

 ```json
 {